The Rise Of Sextortion [Statistics & Facts]

 • 9% met the sextorter on dating platforms and apps (OKCupid, Tinder).

-• 12% met the sextorter on email.
+• 12% met the sextorter by email.

-• 6% met the sextorter on video based social media platforms (Vine, Oovoo, Tumblr).
+• 6% met the sextorter on video-based social media platforms (Vine, Oovoo, Tumblr).

 • 4% met the sextorter on gaming platforms (Discord, Twitch).

-What do perpetrators want?
+What do Perpetrators Want?

 • 51% of sextortion attempts are done to acquire additional sexual photographs or videos from the respondent.

-• 42% of victims of sextortion said that the perpetrator was a partner (former or current) who blackmailed them stay in or return to a relationship.
+• 42% of victims of sextortion said that the perpetrator was a partner (former or current) who blackmailed them to stay in or return to a relationship.

 • 28% of perpetrators use sextortion to tell the victims how to look or what to do in pictures or videos.

-• 26% of perpetrators wanted to meet the respondent in person, and use sextortion to force them into agreeing.
+• 26% of perpetrators wanted to meet the respondent in person and use sextortion to force them into agreeing.

 • Only 9% of perpetrators blackmail the respondent for money.